Gaza Empire: People

 The Shangaan descend from Nguni speakers (Swazi and Zulu), Tsonga speakers (including the Ronga), and others (Ndau, Shona and Chopi), many of whom Soshangane conquered and subjugated.
 Soshangane insisted that Nguni customs be adopted, and that the Tsonga, Ndau learn the Nguni language.
 Young men were assigned to the army as "Mavulandlela" (those who open the road).
 Soshangane also imposed Shaka Zulu's military system of dominion and taught the people the Nguni ways of fighting.

 For centuries, the Nguni peoples are thought to have lived in scattered patrilineal chiefdoms, cultivating cereal crops such as millet and raising cattle.
 The current geographic distribution of Nguni peoples largely reflects the turbulent political developments and population movements of the 19th century.
 In the 1820s the cattle-herding Zulu, led by their king Shaka, embarked on an aggressive campaign of conquest and expansion known as the mfecane.
 Shaka's large and well-armed armies conquered a number of neighboring peoples, and sent others fleeing.
 Some Nguni groups adopted the Zulu's methods of warfare and used them to subjugate the peoples in whose territory they ultimately settled.

+Military

+Firearm usage

+Like other states in the region, the Gaza Empire is known to have used firearms in their military, more so than other states such as the Rozvi and Mutapa Empires.
+These were used primarily to combat the Portuguese invasion in 1895, although the use of firearms only delayed their inevitable conquest by the Portuguese.

+It is known that the Gazan Army utilized Snider-Enfield and Martini-Henry rifles, as well as outdated; albeit usable, flintlock rifles.
+These were used to their greatest extent at the Battle of Magul against the Portuguese.